reactioncommerce/reaction-docs/developer/packages/registry.md

 ]
 ```

-The `container` group alike for presentation _example: used to connect settings on dashboard app card registry object_
+The `container` group alike for presentation. *Example: used to connect settings on dashboard app card registry object.*

-**Dynamic Templates**
+## Dynamic Templates

 The `provides` property is a "placement" value, loading it as `dynamic template` where the other conditions match a request from the `reactionApps` helper.